ritshidze/the-pro-app/README.md

     - MAIL_ENCRYPTION=tls
     - MAIL_FROM_ADDRESS=****@gmail.com

-4. Run Migration
+4. Run Migration: php artisan migrate
-5. Run Seeder
+5. Run Seeder: php artisan db:seed
 6. Run the app

   - it will take you straight to login